urso/jsdoc-simple/README.md

-WARNING: this template is still under development and things might change every so often.
+WARNING: this template is still under development and it might change every so often.

 jsdoc-simple
 ============